I love writing about British history. Spencer Perceval remains Britain's only assassinated Prime Minister. Few remember him today.

 Her memoirs “My Memories of Six Reigns” were published during her final year.
 She recalled the reigns of Queen Victoria, her uncle Edward VII and cousins George V, Edward VIII and George VI.
 She witnessed the early years of Elizabeth II’s now unbeaten in length reign.
 There was a story that Marie Louise went to Elizabeth’s coronation with a supply of gin and tonic to get her through the day.

-Aged eighty-four, she died at her home on the 8th December 1956 and was buried at the Frogmore Burial Ground, Windsor in the Schleswig-Holstein plot.
+Aged eighty-four, she died at her home on the 8th of December, 1956, and was buried at the Frogmore Burial Ground, Windsor, in the Schleswig-Holstein plot.

 Portraits of Princess Marie Louise

-For images of Princess Marie Louise throughout her life, including a set from 1879 and another dated 1953, please click below:
+For images of Princess Marie Louise throughout her life, including a set from 1879 and another dated 1953, please visit the National Portrait Gallery website.

 - Princess Marie Louise of Schleswig-Holstein | Unofficial Royalty